munsif200/munsif200/README.md

 ## Introduction
 Hello!
 I'm, currently working as a researcher at Intiliginat Media Laboratory in Seoul, South Korea.
 My work revolves around developing and implementing cutting-edge technologies in various fields such as intelligent transportation systems, computer vision, machine learning, deep learning, virtual reality, and augmented reality.
 I am passionate about exploring new ideas in these areas.

-Feel free to contact me if you have any questions.
-You can reach me via email at [munsif3797@gmail.com](mailto:munsif3797@gmail.com).

 ## Skills and Expertise
 - **Computer Vision**
 - **Deep Learning**